cau777/Enhanced-XOR-Encryption-System/README.md

   =00100111 (result byte)
  ```

-The program can output the result in the console or write it to a file.
-This class has methods for working in parallel
+This class includes methods for working in parallel in the CPU.
+This speeds up the process for giant inputs, but it's not
-in the CPU.
-This speeds up the process for giant inputs, but it's not adequate in every case.
+adequate in every case.

 ## How to use the Demo Program